 После каждого обновления исходного файла создается новая ревизия файла.
 In the appeared dialog, select the revision you want to restore your file to and click Restore next to it.
 To restore your file to the previous revision, click the digit on the needed file in the Revision column.

-You can create folders and branches in the Project Settings > Files tab with New Folder and New Branch buttons.
+You can create folders and branches in Content > Files with New Folder and New Branch buttons.

 Folders represent your content structure, while branches help to manage different versions of the content.